lostcolor6/TroveScripts/README.md

 ### Requirements

 - AutoHotkey installed on your system.
-The Glyph client installed at the specified path in the script.
+The Glyph client installed at the specified path in the script:

+On Line `94` of `AutoLoginAccounts.ahk` change this `"C:\Program Files (x86)\Glyph\GlyphClient.exe" ; Replace with the actual path to your client executable`

 ### Configuration
 - Account Credentials: Update the Emails and Passwords arrays in the script with your Glyph account details.